SNOMED-Documents/snomed-starter-guide/15-learning-more-about-snomed-ct.md

-# SNOMED CT Starter Guide : 15.
-Learning More About SNOMED CT
+# 15. Learning More About SNOMED CT

 ## Documentation